Continuing Education Requirements & Sponsorship Information

 Effective for the license period beginning September 1, 2004, and every license period thereafter, a psychologist must earn at least six (6) hours of continuing education in ethics, a minimum of three (3) hours of which must be Category I courses.

-Regardless of the issuance date of your HSPP endorsement, if your original date of HSPP licensure falls before September 1, 2016, you must complete forty (40) hours of continuing education in order to renew your license in 2018.
-If your original date of HSPP licensure falls between September 1, 2016 and August 31, 2018, you are required to complete twenty (20) hours of continuing education in order to renew your license in 2016.
-[A minimum of ten (10) credit hours must be earned in category I courses.
-No more than ten (10) credit hours will be granted for category II activities.]
+- If the original date of HSPP licensure falls between September 1, 2018 and August 31, 2019, per 868 IAC 1.1-15-10 the licensee is required to complete twenty (20) hours of continuing education in order to renew the psychology license in 2018.
+By board direction, a minimum of ten (10) credit hours must be earned in category I courses and no more than ten (10) credit hours will be granted for category II activities.

 Category I continuing education courses include the following: